manuelVo/foundryvtt-socketlib/README.md

 async socket.executeAsUser(handler, userId, parameters...);
 ```

 Executes a function on the client of the specified user.
 This function will fail if the specified user is not connected.
+The function must have been registered using [`socket.register`](#socketregister) before it can be invoked via this function.

 - **handler** can either be the function that should be executed or the name given to that function during registration.
 - **userId** the id of the user that should execute this function.